Hakimbek/my-spring-framework-notes/1_Spring_Overview/README.md

 - ### Web-Portlet
   - The Web-Portlet module provides the MVC implementation to be used in a portlet environment and mirrors the functionality of Web-Servlet module.

+## Miscellaneous
+- ### AOP
+  - The AOP module provides an aspect-oriented programming implementation allowing you to define method-interceptors and pointcuts to cleanly decouple code that implements       functionality that should be separated.
-### Miscellaneous
+- ### Aspect
-  - These modules support aspect oriented programming implementation where you can use *Advice, Pointcuts etc.* to decouple the code.
-  - The aspects module provides support for integration with *AspectJ*.
+  - The Aspects module provides integration with AspectJ, which is again a powerful and mature AOP framework.
+- ### Instrumentation
+  - The Instrumentation module provides class instrumentation support and class loader implementations to be used in certain application servers.
+- ### Messaging
-  - The instrumentation module provides support for class instrumentation and classloader implementations.
+  - The Messaging module provides support for STOMP as the WebSocket sub-protocol to use in applications.
+It also supports an annotation programming model for routing and          processing STOMP messages from WebSocket clients.

 ## Spring Core Container
 - ### Core